March 30, 2010

 And even if #1 or #2 happens, #3 is still a possibility as to one or more of the assembled.
 (If #1 happens because your material was so offensive, you’d better rethink your entire relationship with amateur comedy.)
 However, if you take too long pre-delivery in deciding whether your joke is appropriate to the situation, the people, and the moment, you’re sunk, anyway, because comedy has to be quick.

 So, there it is: trying to make people laugh is a huge risk and I’ve endured my share of thuds.
 Maybe I should give it up, and simply err on the side of caution.
 Still, the Big Laugh is seductive.
 There was that one Christmas — I was at a huge semi-formal dinner party, with my boyfriend, at the home of his friend’s mother.
 In other words, the stakes were enormous: there was the new guy to impress, plus I was seated at a table full of strangers, at an event hosted by a very conservative woman.
-But when I realized the names of the two men between whom I was sitting, I couldn’t help myself: At a quiet moment during the dinner, I said brightly, “You know, I really shouldn’t be having this food.”
+But when I realized the names of the two men between whom I was sitting, and that their names were identical, I couldn’t help myself: At a quiet moment during the dinner, I said brightly, “You know, I really shouldn’t be having this food.”
 I waited just a beat to collect the puzzled looks, then BAM, hit them with the punch: “My mother always told me not to eat between Neals.”
 A one-second silence — then everyone at the table HOWLED with laughter.
 They were mine.
 They loved me.
 And I loved them.
-And for the rest of the dinner party, the new boyfriend (now husband) gave me a looks that melted two inches off the centerpiece tapers.
+And for the rest of the dinner party, the new boyfriend gave me a looks that melted two inches off the centerpiece tapers.
 It was perfect joy.

 Did I say seductive?
 I meant addictive.
 It’s moments like that which keep me coming back for more, weighing the appropriateness, taking the risk.
 So, to my friends and family reading this, please know that I have to go for the joke.
 If I fail, well, my heart was in the right place, even if my sense of timing wasn’t.
 And if I bomb, I’ll just do what professional and amateur comedians have been doing for decades when their best efforts fail: laugh it off.
 Because there’s always another show.
 Thank you, ladies and germs, I’ll be here all week.